Global Positioning System (GPS) Time Rollover Occurrence

 This is an issue affecting GPS devices globally and is not specifically related to Caterpillar machinery.
 However, we are aware that the GPS time rollover occurrence may impact software in Product Link devices.
 Please note, there may be no impact at all to Caterpillar machinery as a result of the GPS time rollover occurrence.

-To help you prepare, read below for answers to some of the questions you may have and click on the image below to watch an update from Ten News.
+To help you prepare, read below for answers to some of the questions you may have.